-ASETH-3: A detailed Landscaping Plan shall be submitted, in accordance with CLUDC Chapter 17.34.
-The plan shall utilize attractive native and drought tolerant plants and shall depict the location of six native trees to be planted to replace the six conifers to be removed as part of the project.
-Tree placement should take scenic areas into consideration, so as to not block views; located instead to help screen views of the development from the public right of way.
-In order to support the acclimation and establishment of the newly planted trees, trees shall be a minimum 25-gallon in size.
+ASETH-3: Prior to issuance of Building Permit, a detailed Landscaping Plan shall be submitted, in accordance with CLUDC Chapter 17.34.
+The plan shall utilize attractive native and drought tolerant plants and shall depict the location of six native trees to be planted to replace the six conifers removed as part of the project.
+Tree placement should take scenic areas into consideration and should not block views.

-ASETH-4: A Tree Mitigation Monitoring Plan shall be submitted along with the Final Landscaping Plan demonstrating a 5-year plan to care for trees while roots are establishing.
-If tree(s) perish during this monitoring period, new tree(s) will be planted as replacement and the 5-year monitoring plan restarts.
+ASETH-4: A Tree Mitigation Monitoring Plan shall be submitted along with the Final Landscaping Plan demonstrating a 10-year plan to: 1) prevent net loss of canopy; 2) maintain aesthetics associated with existing trees; 3) maintain habitat value.
+If tree(s) perish during this monitoring period, new tree(s) will be planted as replacement and with a new 10-year monitoring plan timeline.